-Ten days into the new year, and the “new me” hasn’t gotten the memo yet.
+Ten days into the new year, and the “new me” hadn’t gotten the memo on my New Year’s goals yet.

 She’s still chasing dark chocolate Reese’s cups with Mexican Coke for breakfast, and piling a mountain of mini marshmallows on her hot chocolate as a “winter treat” nearly every night.